Vocab Diet: Reshaping the Vocabulary of LLMs via Vector Arithmetic¶

 Key Findings¶

-- English inflectional transformations (plural, tense, etc.) can be correctly interpreted at the embedding layer: plural nouns 92%, past tense 71%, present participle 83%.
+- English inflectional transformations (plural, tense) are correctly interpreted at the embedding layer: plural nouns 92%, past tense 71%, present participles 83%.

-- Accuracy improves further after early-layer detokenization: plural 96%, past tense 81%, present participle 93%.
+- Accuracy improves significantly after early-layer de-tokenization: plural 96%, past tense 81%, present participles 93%.

-- Post-training adaptation incurs an average downstream performance loss of only 1.0 point while freeing approximately 10K vocabulary slots.
+- Post-training adaptation releases ~10K slots with an average downstream loss of only 1.0 point.

-- After reallocating vocabulary slots, bytes-per-token improves by an average of 9.3% across four languages.
+- Reallocating released slots improves multilingual tokenization efficiency by an average of 9.3% bytes-per-token across four languages.

 Highlights & Insights¶